Feedstock Sodium Chloride

 Near Veendam, sodium chloride is dissolved and pumped to the surface, after which the brine is purified at a plant in Delfzijl.
 The process yields high quality sodium chloride.

 In Delfzijl, sodium chloride is mostly used to produce chlorine, which is used to create different carbon-chloride compounds, which are intermediates in organic chemistry.
 The chlorine is transported to businesses in the Netherlands and exported.
-The conversion of sodium chloride into chlorine is energy intensive, but the production company (Nouryon) is using green electricity of its plant.
+The conversion of sodium chloride into chlorine is energy intensive, but the production company (Nouryon) is using green electricity for its plant.

 Salt production started in 1960 and current sodium chloride reserves will last for decades.
 The leftovers from the sodium chloride purification process are used to treat slippery roads in the winter.